 Then there is the question of authenticity—a slippery value judgement if there ever was one.
-However, one tangible way to measure authenticity is how much it adheres to old traditions.
+Still, there is at least one tangible way to measure authenticity: how much does the practice adhere to old traditions?

 Byzantine goldbeaters would certainly recognize Menegazzo’s methods; only a few small changes have been made in the past century, but none of them relates to the hand beating itself.
 “We’ve reduced the phases and the time required for beating,” Marino said, “but the process of working the gold has remained the same.”
 Gas recently replaced coal to heat the crucible. (“You needed half a day to smelt the gold with coal,” he says.
 With gas, it takes about half an hour.)